snowkit/differ/README.md

 `haxelib git hxcollision https://github.com/underscorediscovery/hxcollision.git`

 or git clone the repo, from here.
+Then use

+`haxelib dev hxcollision /path/to/repo`

 ## Building the usage examples